 ARTISTIC MISSION & STATEMENT

-As a Latiné artist in America today, my art is my resistance, my action, my voice.
-I am constantly asking myself: what does it mean to create art right now, in this very moment?
-This mission statement is a living document which serves as a witness to the work I am seeking to create.
+As a Cuban-American artist in America , I am constantly asking myself: what does it mean to create art right now, in this moment?
+This mission statement is a living document and witness to the work I create.

 • I will confront and dismantle oppressive systems and beliefs through my art.